Eleanor Lucas prosecutes and defends, regularly appearing in the Crown Court as well as the Magistrates’ and Youth Courts.

 Eleanor regularly prosecutes as an agent for the CPS in the Crown, magistrates’ and youth courts.
 She has particular experience prosecuting cases of domestic abuse.

 Eleanor also accepts regular instructions to prosecute on behalf of the Probation Service in relation to breach proceedings in the Crown Court.

-Eleanor is regularly instructed to represent clients charged with motoring offences, and has extensive experience dealing with summary trials, sentencing hearings and appeals as well as special reasons and exceptional hardship arguments.
+Eleanor has extensive experience prosecuting and defending Road Traffic matters.
+She is regularly instructed to deal with summary trials, sentencing hearings and appeals as well as special reasons and exceptional hardship arguments.

 Special reasons argument in relation to charge of driving with no insurance was successful; D received an absolute discharge.